ministryofjustice/moj-design-system/app/views/get-started/deploying-your-prototype/README.md

-This guide explains how to deploy prototypes to MOJ's Heroku account.
+This guide explains how to deploy prototypes to MOJ Cloud Platform or Heroku.

 After following this guide your prototype will automatically deploy any changes that you push to GitHub.

+## Deploying to MOJ Cloud Platform

+If you work for the Ministry of Justice, we recommend using MOJ Cloud Platform to deploy your prototype.

+The [Cloud Platform guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/prototype-kit.html) shows you how to set up a GitHub repository with the prototype kit installed, along with a Cloud Platform hosting environment.
+Changes to your repository will automatically be deployed to Cloud Platform.

+If you have any further questions, ask in the [#ask-cloud-platform](https://mojdt.slack.com/messages/ask-cloud-platform) Slack channel.

+## Deploying to Heroku

+You can also use Heroku to host your prototypes.
+This is recommended for staff outside the Ministry of Justice or those supporting older prototypes which are already hosted on Heroku.

-## Before you start
+### Before you start

 You'll need to be a member of the [moj-design](https://dashboard.heroku.com/teams/moj-design/apps) Heroku team and have your prototype in [MOJ's GitHub account](https://github.com/ministryofjustice).